21 Sep Top 5 Costs Commonly Incurred when Purchasing a Property

 The lawyer’s account, this will typically be broken down into two categories, legal fees and disbursements.

 - Legal fees are the fees that the lawyer charges for the work that has been done.
-At Sitka, we charge a flat fee for our real estate services.
+At Victoria Lawyers, Sitka Law Group, we charge a flat fee for our real estate services.
 Disbursements are the costs that the lawyer has incurred in the transaction such as the cost to obtain a title search, land registration costs, etc. The lawyer passes these costs onto the purchaser.

 If you are thinking of purchasing a property and have questions about the process or the costs involved, please feel free to contact Sitka Law Group for a free consultation to discuss the transaction and how we can be of assistance to you.